bjss-data-academy/apache-spark-databricks/spark-dataframe.md

 # Starting with DataFrames
 The core concept in Apache Spark for working with data is the [_Dataframe_](https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql/api/pyspark.sql.DataFrame.html#pyspark.sql.DataFrame).

-A Dataframe is an [object](https://github.com/bjss-data-academy/python-essentials/blob/main/06-objects.md) that does the heavy lifting of managing and analysing data for us.
+A Dataframe is a table-like [object](https://github.com/bjss-data-academy/python-essentials/blob/main/06-objects.md) that does the heavy lifting of managing and analysing data for us.

+A dataframe has _rows_, divided into _columns_, each column having a _name_ and a _data type_.
+The set of column names and data types are known as the _schema_.

 We don't need to see the code inside a DataFrame in order to use it.
 But it is good to know some of the benefits it provides